tsmatz/tensorflow-cifar10-resnet32-for-benchmark/Readme.md

 ## Download and Extract DataSet (Common Task)

 First of all, download and extract CIFAR-10 binary version "[cifar-10-binary.tar.gz](http://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz)" (not python pickle version) in your working directory.
-If you want to use TPU, save these files on Google Cloud Storage bucket.
+(If you use TPU, save these files on Google Cloud Storage bucket.)

-## Run on single machine (both CPU and GPU)

-Copy cifar10-cnn-tf.py and resnet_model.py in your working directory.

 Create the output directory.
+(If you use TPU, create folder in Google Cloud Storage bucket.)

 ```bash
 mkdir out
 ```

+## Run on single machine (both CPU and GPU)

+Copy cifar10-cnn-tf.py and resnet_model.py in your working directory.

 Run the following command.